A collection of short travel stories for a quick and (hopefully) entertaining read.

 Nick and I looked at each other, shrugged and smiled.
 Tamam.
 OK.

 And they’re worried for our safety, I thought to myself.
-I’m not sure any bears would be rushing out to try and cause us any harm tonight!
+With all this noise I’m not sure any bears would be rushing out to try and cause us any harm tonight!

 Disclaimer: All those who handled the guns were shown proper gun etiquette before using!